VGLoic/post_quantum_exploration/src/stark/ARTICLES_NOTES.md

 ### An observation on the diagonal

-The diagonal will also be wrapped, it will reach the "bottom" of the rectangle and then re-start at the top.
+Since the square became a rectangle, the diagonal has interesting properties.
+It is actually wrapped, it will reach the "bottom" of the rectangle and then re-start at the top.
 This wrapping will actually occur 4 times.
 As a consequence, the diagonal evaluations of `P` contains 4 points on each row.